About our practice nursing service

 Their main areas of expertise are in the management of common illnesses and long term conditions.
 The nurse practitioners can assess and examine you, make a diagnosis and provide advice and treatment including a prescription if required.
 They can make referrals to hospital doctors or other health care professionals, and admit patients into hospital when necessary.

-There are five NPs at Academy Medical Centre:
+There are four NPs at Academy Medical Centre:

 - Eleanor McIntosh